StenopePHP/Stenope/README.md

 - 🔍 Stenope scans your Symfony app (like a search engine crawler would) and dumps every page into a static HTML file.
 - 🛠 Stenope provides tools for loading and parsing various data sources (like local Markdown files or distant headless CMS).
-- 🖌 Stenope enriches the parsed data by applying a serie of modificators (like Syntax Highlinting, slug generation, etc.).
+- 🖌 Stenope enriches the parsed data by applying a series of processors (like Syntax Highlighting, slug generation, etc.).
-- 🧲 Stenope finally hydrate your custom PHP objects with the enriched data and provides interfaces for listing and retrieving them (like an ORM would).
+- 🧲 Stenope finally hydrates your custom PHP objects with the enriched data and provides interfaces for listing and retrieving them (like an ORM would).
-- ⚙️ Stenope gives you a lot of control over the whole process by providing entry points, interfaces and default implementations that are entirely replaceable.
+- ⚙️ Stenope gives you a lot of control over the whole process by providing entrypoints, interfaces and default implementations that are entirely replaceable.

 ## What Stenope is not